theochem/horton/doc/user_hf_dft.rst

   :py:class:`~horton.meanfield.gridgroup.UGridGroup`.
 This makes it possible to compute at every SCF iteration the density (and its gradients) only once for all terms that depend on the density.
-This also allows for a similar gain in efficiency when building the Fock matrix/matrices.
+This also allows for a similar gain in efficiency when building the Fock matrices.
 The constructor of a ``GridGroup`` class takes a numerical integration grid and a list of instances of the following classes as arguments: